Jobs

 * Artificial Intelligence & Robotics

-This is ambitious work - work that demands curiosity, courage, and a relentless drive to make a difference.
+This is ambitious work—work that demands curiosity, courage, and a relentless drive to make a difference.
 At EIT, you'll join a community built on excellence, innovation, tenacity, trust, and collaboration, where bold ideas become real-world breakthroughs.
 Together, we push boundaries, embrace complexity, and create solutions to scale ideas from lab to society.
-Explore more at

-Within this ecosystem, the Pathogen Project exemplifies EIT's dedication to ground-breaking science.
-It seeks to transform pathogen risk management, detection and response by leveraging Whole Genome Sequencing (WGS)-based metagenomic and pathogen-specific analytical tools.
-The goal is to power metagenomic devices using long-read sequencing technologies by building a comprehensive database of pathogen information to inform response.
-Enabled by Oracle Inc.'s cloud-computing scale and security, the Pathogen Project is advancing toward certified diagnostic tools for deployment in laboratories, hospitals, and public health organisations worldwide.
+Within this ecosystem, the Pathogen Mission exemplifies EIT's commitment to transformative science.
+It aims to revolutionise the diagnosis and treatment of infectious diseases by leveraging whole genome sequencing (WGS)-based metagenomic and pathogen-specific analytical tools.
+This remit includes the development of a decentralised, sample-to-answer sequencing diagnostic platform for infectious diseases, enabling rapid and accurate analysis of patient samples without prior assumptions.
+Supported by Oracle Inc.'s cloud-computing scale and security infrastructure, the Pathogen Mission is progressing toward certified diagnostic products for deployment in laboratories, hospitals, and public health organisations worldwide.

-The EIT Pathogen Programme – Applied Sequencing team is seeking an Electronic Instrumentation Engineer to help develop next-generation diagnostic technology.
-In this role, you'll work alongside experts in microfluidics, microbiology, and data engineering to specify, source and assemble off-the-shelf components into functional instrumentation for a point-of-care device capable of metagenomic sequencing through a microfluidic cartridge interface.
+Join the EIT Pathogen Programme - Applied Sequencing as an Electronic Instrumentation Engineer and help develop next-generation diagnostic technology.
+In this role, you'll work alongside experts in microfluidics, microbiology, electronics and firmware to design, build and iterate prototype instrumentation for a point-of-care device capable of metagenomic sequencing through a microfluidic cartridge interface.

 Requirements

-* Degree or equivalent experience in Electronic, Mechatronic or Prototype Engineering.
+* Degree or equivalent experience in Electronic Engineering, Electrical Engineering or related field.

-* Proven experience designing and implementing electrical systems for instrumentation, automation, or laboratory environments.
+* Practical experience designing and implementing electronic systems for instrumentation, automation or laboratory environments.

-* Ability to work effectively across disciplines and communicate technical reasoning clearly.
+* Ability to work effectively within multidisciplinary teams.

 * Practical skills in wiring, assembly, or commissioning prototype systems.